Centrotherm shares plunge on outlook cut

-FRANKFURT Germany's Centrotherm, the world's No.2 solar equipment maker, cut its forecast for 2011 sales and operating margin, becoming the latest casualty of a crisis in the solar sector.
+FRANKFURT Germany's Centrotherm CTNG.DE, the world's No.2 solar equipment maker, cut its forecast for 2011 sales and operating margin, becoming the latest casualty of a crisis in the solar sector.

-Wacker Chemie, too, cut its outlook earlier on Friday, pointing to problems at its polysilicon unit that supplies the solar industry.
+Wacker Chemie (WCHG.DE), too, cut its outlook earlier on Friday, pointing to problems at its polysilicon unit that supplies the solar industry.

 Sector companies are fighting lower prices for modules and polysilicon, falling government subsidies and weaker-than-expected demand in key markets, such as Germany.